 But If your blender isn’t up to the task then you’re going to have to chew through most of it…

-But get the right blender and your green smoothie can be perfectly smooth the way they’re supposed to be.
+Get the right blender however and your green smoothie can be perfectly smooth the way they’re supposed to be.

 So what does it take to get there?
 Well I’ll tell you, I cover all the most important things in this article and then review my top choices.
 So just keep reading and you’ll find out everything you need to know.
-The best thing is And the best thing is that all my top choices are available on Amazon so you can orders yours today!
+The best thing is that all my top choices are available on Amazon so you can orders yours today!

 - Self Cleaning